captn3m0/hello-cloudflare/README.md

 Here's what you can do:

-1. Switch from CloudFlare to direct GitHub Pages, which supports TLS now.
+1. Switch from Cloudflare to direct GitHub Pages, which supports TLS now.
-2. Enable HTTPS on GitHub pages, and switch the upstream on CloudFlare to get strict SSL instead of flexible.
+2. Enable HTTPS on GitHub pages, and switch the upstream on Cloudflare to get strict SSL instead of flexible.

-If you aren't using CloudFlare, please open an issue.
+If you aren't using Cloudflare, please open an issue.

 If you'd like to notify a site owner, please send them this link: https://github.com/captn3m0/hello-cloudflare/blob/main/README.md#help-my-website-is-blocked